Breed Profile: Staffordshire Bull Terriers

 Learn more about the strapping Staffordshire bull terrier, from their breed origins to their exercise levels and activity needs.

-The Staffordshire bull terrier is a muscular dog, very strong for its size.
-Although they can be quite active indoors, they are usually fine living in a house with a small yard or in an apartment, though they also have great stamina and need at least a daily walk.
+The Staffordshire bull terrier is a muscular dog that is very strong for its size.
+Although they can be quite active indoors, they usually cope with living in a house with a small yard or in an apartment, though they also have great stamina and need at least a daily walk.

 In brief, a “Staffy”: